rootiest/hephaestus_dotfiles/README.md

 hidden directory.

-Klipper does not place its configuration files in hidden directories, but th term "dotfiles" is still used to refer to the configuration files of the system.
+Klipper does not place its configuration files in hidden directories, but the term "dotfiles" is still used to refer to the configuration files of the system.

 ## Why chezmoi?